 (a) Barriers to Teaching.
 Following are indicators that comprise the Barriers to Teaching variable:

 (b) Chief Diversity Officers.
 This variable measures the proportion of school districts in the state with 15,000 students or more that have a chief diversity officer (CDO).
-As Jay Greene and James Paul point out in their study, CDOs “may be best understood as political activists who articulate and enforce an ideological orthodoxy within school districts.”
+As Heritage analysts Jay Greene and James Paul point out in their study, CDOs “may be best understood as political activists who articulate and enforce an ideological orthodoxy within school districts.”
 CDOs likely limit academic freedom in the classroom.
 The numerator is the number of districts that employ a CDO by the total number of districts for each state.
-If a state does not have any districts with 15,000 or more students, we coded it as 0.
+If a state does not have any districts with 15,000 or more students, we coded it “0.”
 Data were collected from Greene’s and Paul’s Heritage Foundation Backgrounder Equity Elementary: “Diversity, Equity, and Inclusion” Staff in Public Schools.

 3. Transparency